Iyer the Great

-Iyer the Great is a 1990 Indian Malayalam-language psychological thriller film directed by Bhadran and starring Mammootty, Geetha, Shobana, Sukumari and Devan.
-The film was a commercial success upon release.
+Iyer the Great is a 1990 Indian Malayalam-language psychological thriller film directed by Bhadran, starring Mammootty, Geetha, Shobana, Sukumari, and Devan.
+It was a commercial success upon release.
 M. S. Mani won the National Film Award for Best Editing for his work in the film.

 Plot

-Vaikundam Soorya Narayana Iyer, a business executive, leads a normal family life along with Veni, his wife and his mother.
+Vaikundam Soorya Narayana Iyer, a business executive, leads a normal family life with Veni, his wife and his mother.
 After falling from a tree while trying to capture an escaped pet parrot, Iyer undergoes acrophobia giving him the power of clairvoyance.

-A couple of days later, he foresees a train accident with precise train number, and time of incident.
-He warns the railway authorities.
-But failing to take his warning into account, an accident takes place killing more than a hundred passengers.
-A couple of days later, Iyer foresees an airplane accident and informs the authorities about a future bombing on a flight in Delhi.
+A couple of days later, he foresees a train crash with the precise train number and time of the incident.
+He warns the railway authorities but is ignored.
+The crash killed more than a hundred passengers.
+Then, Iyer foresees an airplane crash and informs the authorities about a future bombing on a flight in Delhi.
 Aided by the information, the disaster is prevented, causing Iyer to hit the headlines.

-He gets an insight about steroids added to a particular brand of baby food by Gabrias Group.
+Iyer gets an insight about steroids added to a particular brand of baby food by Gabrias Group.
 Iyer contacts Amala, a news reporter who does an exposé, destroying the business empire of Gabrias.
 Gabria vows vengeance on Iyer and plants a bomb in his car, killing Iyer's entire family.
-In retaliation Iyer kills Gabrias, but is shot and admitted to hospital.
-At hospital, he predicts the setting of the sun early at 3 pm on Thursday.
-But Amala realizes that Iyer had just predicted his own death.
-The police impose tight security; however a terrorist group successfully enters the hospital shooting Iyer down at sharp 3 pm.
+In retaliation, Iyer kills Gabrias but is shot and admitted to the hospital.
+At the hospital, he predicts the sun will set early at 3 p.m. on the upcoming 3rd.
+Amala realises that Iyer had just predicted his own death.
+The police impose tight security; however, a terrorist group successfully enters the hospital and shoots Iyer down at 3 p.m.
+The film ends showing Iyer's broken pair of glasses, with the caption The man who foresaw future.